connectrpc/connectrpc.com/docs/node/server-plugins.md

   The maximum value for timeouts that clients may specify.
   If a client requests a timeout that is greater than `maxTimeoutMs`, the server responds with the error code `invalid_argument`.
-- `shutdownSignal?: AbortSignal`<br/>
-  To shut down servers gracefully, this option takes an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
-  If this signal is aborted, all signals in handler contexts will be aborted as well.
-This gives implementations a chance to wrap up work before the server process is killed.
-  Abort this signal with a `ConnectError` to send a message and code to clients.
 - `connect?: boolean`<br/>
   Whether to enable the Connect protocol for your routes.
 Enabled by default.
 - `grpcWeb?: boolean`<br/>